-In Online Dating, Men Are Most Desirable at 50, Women at 18
+Dude, She’s (Exactly 25 Percent) Out of Your League

 And Bruch emphasized that the hierarchy did not just depend on race, age, and education level: Because it is derived from user behavior, it “captures whatever traits people are responding to when they pursue partners.
 This will include traits like wittiness, genetic factors, or whatever else drives people to message,” she said.

-Here are seven other not-entirely-happy takeaways from Bruch’s study:
+Here are seven other not entirely happy takeaways from Bruch’s study:

 - In the study, men’s desirability peaks at age 50.
 But women’s desirability starts high at age 18 and falls throughout their lifespan.